core-wg/comi/draft-ietf-core-comi.md

 # CoAP Interface {#coap-interface}

 This note specifies a Management Interface.
-CoAP endpoints that implement the CoMI management protocol, support at least one discoverable management resource of resource type (rt): core.c.ds.
+CoAP endpoints that implement the CORECONF management protocol, support at least one discoverable management resource of resource type (rt): core.c.ds.
 The path of the discoverable management resource is left to implementers to select (see {{discovery}}).

-The mapping of YANG data node instances to CoMI resources is as follows.
+The mapping of YANG data node instances to CORECONF resources is as follows.
-Every data node of the YANG modules loaded in the CoMI server represents a sub-resource of the datastore resource (e.g. /c/YANGSID).
+Every data node of the YANG modules loaded in the CORECONF server represents a sub-resource of the datastore resource (e.g. /c/YANGSID).
 When multiple instances of a list exist, instance selection is possible as described in {{query}}, {{get-example}}, and {{fetch}}.

-CoMI also supports event stream resources used to observe notification instances.
+CORECONF also supports event stream resources used to observe notification instances.
 Event stream resources can be discovered using resource type (rt): core.c.ev.

-The description of the CoMI management interface is shown in the table below:
+The description of the CORECONF management interface is shown in the table below:

 | CoAP resource                | Example path  | rt          |
 | Datastore resource           | /c            | core.c.ds   |